Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

-We now detail the regret and constraint violation performance measures used to evaluate the efficacy of an online pricing policy.
+We now detail the regret and constraint violation performance metrics.

-\paragraph{Regret:} We evaluate the regret of any online algorithm (pricing policy) $\ppi$ through the difference between the optimal objective of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} and that corresponding to the allocations resulting from the online pricing policy $\ppi$.
-For a given set of utility and budget parameters for all users $t \in [n]$, let $U_n^*$ denote the optimal Objective~\eqref{eq:FisherSocOpt}, i.e., $U_n^* = U(\x_1^*, \ldots, \x_n^*)$, where $\x_1^*, \ldots, \x_n^*$ are the optimal offline allocations corresponding to the solution of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}.
-Further, let $\x_t$ be the solution to the individual optimization Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} given the price vector $\p^t$ corresponding to the policy $\ppi$ for each user $t \in [n]$.
-Then, the social welfare Objective~\eqref{eq:FisherSocOpt} obtained by the policy $\ppi$ is $U_n(\ppi) = U(\x_1, \ldots, \x_n)$, and the corresponding expected regret of an algorithm $\ppi$ is given by

-where the expectation is taken with respect to the distribution $\D$ from which the budget and utility parameters are drawn.
+\paragraph{Regret:} We evaluate the regret of any online algorithm (pricing policy) $\ppi$ through the difference between the optimal objective of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt1} and that of the allocations resulting from the pricing policy $\ppi$.
+Let $U_n^*$ denote the optimal Objective~\eqref{eq:FisherSocOpt}, i.e., $U_n^* = U(\x_1^*, \ldots, \x_n^*)$, where $\x_1^*, \ldots, \x_n^*$ are the optimal allocations corresponding to the solution of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt1}, and let $\x_t$ be the solution to Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon1} given the price vector $\p^t$ corresponding to the policy $\ppi$ for each user $t \in [n]$.
+Then, the expected regret of an algorithm $\ppi$ is $R_n(\ppi) = \mathbb{E}_{\D} \left[ U_n^* - U(\x_1, \ldots, \x_n) \right]$, where the expectation is taken with respect to the budget and utility distribution $\D$.
 In the rest of this work, with a slight abuse of notation, we drop the subscript $\D$ in the expectation and assume all expectations are with respect to $\D$, unless stated otherwise.